simark/documentation/en/User/Search.md

 ## Assign a tag to your search results

 You can create a tag based on your search criteria.
-Loot at [Organize articles](Organize_articles.md) for more about this.
+Look at [Organize articles](Organize_articles.md) for more about this.